ericniebler/stl2/ext/proxy/Dxxxx.md

 ---
-pagetitle: Proxy Iterators for STL.Next
+pagetitle: Proxy Iterators for the Ranges Extensions
-title: Proxy Iterators for STL.Next
+title: Proxy Iterators for the Ranges Extensions
 ...

 Introduction
 =====

-This paper presents an extension to the Ranges TS [@n4328] that makes *proxy iterators* full-fledged members of the STL iterator hierarchy.
+This paper presents an extension to [the Ranges design][1][@n4382] that makes *proxy iterators* full-fledged members of the STL iterator hierarchy.
 This solves the "`vector<bool>`-is-not-a-container" problem along with several other problems that become apparent when working with range adaptors.
-It achieves this without fracturing the `Iterator` concept hierarchy[][9][@new-iter-concepts] and without breaking iterators apart into separate traversal and access pieces[][11][@n1873].
+It achieves this without [fracturing the `Iterator` concept hierarchy][2][@new-iter-concepts] and without breaking iterators apart into [separate traversal and access pieces][3][@n1873].

 The design presented makes only moderate, local changes to some Iterator concepts, fixes some existing library issues, and fills in a gap left by the addition of move semantics.
 The functions `swap` and `iter_swap` have been part of C++ since C++98.
 With C++11, the language got move semantics and `move`, but not `iter_move`.
 This arguably is an oversight.
 By adding it and making both `iter_swap` and `iter_move` customization points, iterators can control how elements are swapped and moved by permuting algorithms.

-Also, there are outstanding issues in `common_type`, and the committee has received feedback that by ignoring top-level cv- and ref-qualifiers, the trait is not as general as it could be.
+Also, there are outstanding issues in `common_type`, and by ignoring top-level cv- and ref-qualifiers, the trait is not as general as it could be.
 By fixing the issues and adding a new trait -- `common_reference` -- that respects cv- and ref-qualifiers, we kill two birds.
 With the new `common_reference` trait and `iter_move` customization point, we can generalize the Iterator concepts -- `Readable`, `IndirectlyMovable`, and `IndirectCallable` in particular -- in ways that bring proxy iterators into the fold.

 Individually, these are simple changes the committee might want to make anyway.
 Together, they make a whole new class of data structures usable with the standard algorithms.

-The design is presented as a series of diffs to the latest draft of the Ranges and Concepts TSs.
+The design is presented as a series of diffs to the latest draft of the Ranges Extensions.

 Implementation Experience
 =============